UltraCart/rest_api_v2_sdk_php/SwaggerClient-php/docs/Api/CheckoutApi.md

 Handoff cart

-Handoff the browser to UltraCart for view cart on StoreFront, transfer to PayPal or finalization of the order (including upsell processing).
+Handoff the browser to UltraCart for view cart on StoreFront, transfer to PayPal, transfer to Affirm or finalization of the order (including upsell processing).

 ### Example
 ```php